baileyfcross/MastersScores/Documentation/libraries.md

 ### numpy

-Numpy is used in the project as a
+Numpy is used in the project as a check for an array within the given selection object Other uses can be found here: https://numpy.org/doc/stable/reference/

-https://numpy.org/doc/stable/reference/